unmilley/compare-arrays/README.md

 # @unmilley/compare-arrays

-Comparison of JavaScript object arrays with additional results.
+Comparing the contents of the two arrays with additional results.

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

+> [!IMPORTANT]
+> Compare only the contents of an array with the contents of another array.\
+> Neither the order nor the index

 ## Usage